marklreyes/react-router-allwebsd/README.md

 netlify dev
 ```

-Your application will be available at `http://localhost:8888`.
+Your application will be available at `http://localhost:8888` and `http://localhost:5173`.

 ## Building for Production